 Find a partner in the community who is interested in helping with an educational campaign or partner with a small business to find new volunteers.

 Whether you’re planning a cause marketing partnership or not, Stewardship is here to help you with all of your fundraising needs!
-Download our #GivingTuesday Guide today to help guide your fundraising this season.
+Set up a time here to speak with one of our Mission Advocates today.

 *Engage for Good